DTS-STN/Data-Patterns/index.md

 ---

 Reusable patterns and components that give users more power over their data and help teams build trustworthy digital services.
-Leanr more [about data patterns](about.html) and how you can use them.
+Learn more [about data patterns](about.html) and how you can use them.

 ## Patterns

 {% include pattern-cards.html %}